Child Benefit and Guardian's Allowance: Intermediaries

 If it is a joint claim, both claimants should sign the form.
 For joint claims that have ended, it is sufficient for only your client to sign the form (without the other partner).
 In such cases HMRC should give all information about the previous joint claim and should not require a signature from the second partner.

 To avoid delay in setting up the authority, you must ensure that all questions are completed and that signature(s) have been obtained.
 HMRC will not process incomplete TC689s.
-You should note that the new TC689 is an online form and must be completed on screen.
-If you are a registered organisation, you can use the online submission form.

 Once logged on the system, the TC689 lasts for 12 months unless a different end date is specified.